shaunmclernon/katacoda-scenarios/kubernetes-101/step-verify.md

 Now that the networking has been installed we can verify that the cluster is ready.
-View the nodes `kubectl get nodes`{{execute HOST1}} and when the `STATUS` column shows as `Ready`, its good to go.
+View the nodes `kubectl get nodes`{{execute HOST1}}.

+When the state of the two nodes in the cluster is shown as `Ready`.
+This means that our deployments can be scheduled and launched.

 Example:
 ```